Existance29/Assignment-1/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- All photos used in this site were obtained from [The Official Dota2 website](https://en.wikipedia.org/wiki/Z)
+- Icons were obtained from [Coolicons](https://www.figma.com/community/file/800815864899415771/coolicons-free-iconset) and [Iconly 2](https://www.figma.com/community/file/996610000954670629)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from [Prydwen.gg - Honkai: Star Rail wiki and database](https://www.prydwen.gg/star-rail/)